-The automatic update feature from the Options menu will allow the client side of HSpot to update itself if, when starting up, it detects that a newer version is available at the HSC; new versions are released at regular intervals as bugs are reported and fixed and additional functionality is added to HSpot.
-In general these new releases will be planned well in advance and will coincide with project milestones, but additional releases may be made if important bugs that would affect many users are found and fixed.
+The automatic update feature from the Options menu will allow the client side of HSpot to update itself if, when starting up, it detects that a newer version is available at the HSC; new versions were released at regular intervals as bugs were reported and fixed and additional functionality was added to HSpot.
+It is likely that HSpot 7.0 will be the final release of HSpot, but it is possible that small updates may be required occasionally to maintain functionality in the future.